Jaarabytes/rr-lb-go/README.md

 ## Using it

+Choose either the hash-based or the round-robin

 - Open up two terminal tabs/instances
+- Navigate into either of te two
 - On tab/instance 1, run `go run load-balancer.go`
 - On tab/instance 2, run `sh runme.sh`